bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_SharedSGDetails.png

-For privat security groups a VM name is also displayed in the details sidebar, but it is not active.
+For private security groups a VM name is also displayed in the details sidebar, but it is not active.

+The Tags tab presents the list of tags assigned to the security group.
+System tags are listed in a separate card.
+Using the search tool above you can quickly find a tag by its name.
+Click |create icon| to add a tag.

+An existing tag can be edited or deleted by clicking a correspondent icon next to the tag's name.

 .. _SG_Action_Box: